IBM-Bluemix-Docs/containers/cs_troubleshoot_network.md

      <tbody>
      <tr>
      <td><code>localSubnetNAT</code></td>
-     <td>If you are using subnet NAT to remap specific private local IP addresses, remove any IP addresses from the old worker node.
+     <td>If you are using subnet NAT to remap specific private local IP addresses, remove any IP addresses from this setting that are from the old worker node.
 If you are using subnet NAT to remap entire subnets and you have no worker nodes remaining on a subnet, remove that subnet CIDR from this setting.</td>
      </tr>
      <tr>
      <td><code>nodeSelector</code></td>